feathersjs/docs/real-time/filtering.md

 # Event Filtering

 By default all service events will be sent to *all* connected clients.
 In many cases you probably want to be able to only send events to certain clients.
 Both, the [Socket.io](socket-io.md) and [Primus](primus.md) provider add a `.filter` service method which can be used to filter events.
-A filter is a `function(data, connection, hook)` which gets passed
+A filter is a `function(data, connection, hook)` function which gets passed

 - the `data` to dispatch
 - the `connection` for which the data is being filtered.
 This is the `feathers` property from the Socket.io and Primus middleware and usually contains information like the connected user